tedsomething/core-haptics-playground/README.md

-A simple SwiftUI app that lets you explore and tweak Core Haptics vibrations and synthetic audio.
+A helpful SwiftUI app that lets you explore and tweak Core Haptics vibrations and synthetic audio.

 ## Preview